caiks/WBOT02/README.md

 12106, 9, (5172b7, 520038, 5200aa, 540038, 5400aa, 5900aa, 5e00aa, 6300aa, 6500aa, 6a00aa, 6a0167, 6e00aa, 7500aa, 82077b, 85c755, 922faa)
 12107, 5, (510362, 520008, 520017, 520057, 520dd3, 523e5b, 540057, 63a8a5, 650008, 650050, 6a0008, 7f00cc, 850008, 1419029, 235a13b, 2c77c30, 2d40f15)
 ```
 The different actives can be distinguished by the block number (i.e. a left shift of 16 bits) of the *reframed underlying slices*.
 The *underlying slices* themselves are modulo the block.
-The cases where there are *underlying variables* from the same *underlying slice* path are quite common, in spite of being shuffled together, so perhaps we should consider larger induce thresholds.
+The cases where there are *underlying variables* from the same *underlying slice* path are quite common, in spite of being shuffled together, so perhaps we should consider larger induce thresholds in case these are not *crown alignments*, i.e. not ancestor *slices*.

 We can see that most of the *underlying variables* are in separate actives as would be expected.
 Near the *2-level* root the *underlying variables* tend to be small and therefore they are also near their *1-level* root.
 The *2-level* leaf *fuds* tend to have *underlying variables* further along their *slice* paths.
 We can view the distribution of the *model* 82 *underlying* path lengths -